On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Problem Setting and Notation

 \section{Problem Setting and Notation}

 We consider $K \geq 1$ time points at which treatment decisions need to be made.
-In our setting $K = 30$, since we are interested in 30-day ICU mortality and treatment initiation is considered daily.
-Furthermore, throughout we assume no censoring due to administrative end of the study or loss to follow-up, but the methods extend to that setting in a straightforward way.
+In our setting $K = 30$, since we are interested in $30$--day ICU mortality and treatment initiation is considered daily.
+Furthermore, throughout the main text we assume no censoring due to administrative end of the study or loss to follow--up.
+However we describe the extension of the methods incorporating censoring due to administrative end of the study or loss to follow--up in Appendix \ref{app0}.
 In the paragraphs that follow we denote random variables with capital letters and their potential realizations by small letters.
 In particular, let $A_k$, $k=0,\dots, K-1$, denote a treatment option at decision time $k$, which takes value $a_k \in \{0,1\}$, with $1$ indicating that RRT has been initiated and $0$ otherwise.
-Let $X_0$ be the information available about the individual at the stage 2 AKI diagnosis time $0$.
+Let $X_0$ be the information available about the individual at the time of stage $2$ AKI diagnosis (which is considered as start of follow--up, or time $0$), including baseline characteristics.
 Similarly, let $X_k$, $k=1,\dots,K$ denote patient information that becomes available between decision times $k-1$ and $k$, e.g. the lowest level of pH in the last 24h, etc. Let $Y_k$, $k=0,\dots,K$ indicate whether or not the \emph{event of interest (ICU death)} has been observed by time $k$ (with $Y_k = 1$ if it has or $Y_k = 0$ otherwise).
-Similarly, let $Z_k$, $k=0,\dots,K$ indicate whether or not \emph{competing event (ICU discharge)} has been observed by time $k$ (with $Z_k = 1$ if it has or $Z_k = 0$ otherwise).
+Similarly, let $Z_k$, $k=0,\dots,K$ indicate whether or not the \emph{competing event (ICU discharge)} has been observed by time $k$ (with $Z_k = 1$ if it has or $Z_k = 0$ otherwise).
+Note that only one of two events can be observed for a single patient.
 We assume the following order of the variables within the $k^{th}$ time interval $\left( Z_k, Y_k, X_k, A_k \right)$.
-The ordering needs to be aligned with our understanding of data-generating mechanism and consistently applied across time intervals.
-Furthermore, define $O_k \coloneqq \left( Z_k, Y_k, X_k \right)$ and for a variable $H \in \left\lbrace Z, Y, X, A, O \right\rbrace$ let $\overline{H}_k \coloneqq \left( H_0, \dots, H_k \right)$ be the history until time $k$.
-For all patients $A_k = 0$ for $k < 0$, $Y_k = 0$ for $k \leq 0$ and $Z_k = 0$ for $k \leq 0$. \\ A \emph{decision rule} at time $k$ is a function that maps the individual's history to a treatment option $d_k: \left( \overline{o}_k, \overline{a}_{k-1} \right) \rightarrow a_k$, e.g. "start RRT in AKI-diagnosed patients if pH fell below $7.1$ in the last 24h".
-Furthermore, we define $\overline{d}_k \left( \overline{o}_k, \overline{a}_{k-1} \right) \coloneqq \left( d_0 \left( o_0, a_{-1} \right), \dots, d_k \left( \overline{o}_k, \overline{a}_{k-1} \right)\right)$.
-A \emph{dynamic treatment regime} is a collection of decision rules, one decision rule corresponding with each of the $K$ decision points, i.e. $d \coloneqq \overline{d}_{K-1}$. \\ For the purpose of defining and identifying the optimal treatment regime we use the potential outcomes framework from the causal inference literature \citep{Neyman1923, Rubin1978, Robins1987}.
-Let $Y^d_k$, $k=1,\dots,K$ be the \emph{potential outcome for the event of interest (ICU death) at time k} that would be observed if all individuals had followed the dynamic treatment regime $d$ until time $k-1$.
-Analogously, let $Z^d_k$, $k=1,\dots,K$ be the \emph{potential outcome for the competing event (ICU discharge) at time k} that would be observed if all individuals had followed the dynamic treatment regime $d$ until time $k-1$. \\ Let $\mathcal{D}$ denote a set of dynamic treatment regimes.
-We aim to identify the \emph{optimal regime} $d_{opt, v} \in \mathcal{D}$ for a sub-population with characteristics $V=v$ for $V \subset X_0$, a possibly empty subset of the baseline covariates.
-To compare different treatment regimes in the search for the optimal one, we define the \emph{value} of a regime $d$ (for the sub-population with characteristics $V=v$) to be 30-day ICU mortality $\mathcal{V} \left(d; V=v \right) = \mathbb{P} \left( Y^d_K = 1 \cond V = v \right)$.
-Furthermore, we define the \emph{optimal regime} as the regime that minimizes the value, i.e. $d_{opt, v} \coloneqq \argmin_{d \in \mathcal{D}} \mathcal{V} \left(d; V = v \right)$. \\ To estimate $\mathbb{P} \left( Y_{k}^d = 1 \cond V = v \right)$ we define the \emph{counterfactual cause-specific hazard}, as the cause-specific hazard of an event at time $k$ under treatment regime $d$ among patients with characteristics $V = v$ who have not previously experienced any of the events.
-Using the definitions introduced above the counterfactual discrete-time cause-specific hazard for the event of interest under the treatment regime $d$ at time $k$ can be written as
+The ordering needs to be aligned with our understanding of the data--generating mechanism and consistently applied across time intervals.
+Furthermore, define $O_k \equiv \left( Z_k, Y_k, X_k \right)$ and for a time--varying variable $H_k$, $k = 0, 1, \dots, K$, let $\overline{H}_k \equiv \left( H_0, \dots, H_k \right)$ be the history until and including time $k$.
+For all patients in the study population $A_k = 0$ for $k < 0$, $Y_k = 0$ for $k \leq 0$ and $Z_k = 0$ for $k \leq 0$. \\